 FAQ: Dietary Supplements, Complementary, or Alternative Medicines

-- NIH National Center for Complementary and Alternative Medicine (NCCAM)
+- National Institutes of Health (NIH) National Center for Complementary and Alternative Medicine (NCCAM)

 - NIH Office of Dietary Supplements (ODS) homepage and Making Decisions

-- Food and Nutrition Information Center (NAL) Dietary Supplements page
+- Food and Nutrition Information Center (FNIC/NAL) Dietary Supplements

 - FDA Center for Food Safety & Applied Nutrition Dietary Supplements Overview